Golden Retriever Grooming Information

 Regarding appearance, there’s a reason why the Golden Retriever is one of the world’s most popular breeds.
 They are beautiful dogs with soft and luxurious coats—the type that any dog-lover would happily pet for hours.

-While the Golden Retriever tends to shed, it’s nothing you can’t handle if you’re prepared.
+While Golden Retrievers tend to shed, it’s nothing you can’t handle if you’re prepared.
 Regular grooming is the key to keeping your Golden Retriever healthy and looking great.
 Grooming is essential for all dogs, but it’s straightforward in the case of Golden Retrievers because they do not need much more than a quick brushing and bath.

 Basic grooming advice

 In case you’ve never brushed a Golden Retriever before, here’s how it works: their fur has two layers—the undercoat (or “down”) and the outer coat (or “guard”).
-The long and straight guard hair keeps your pup warm by trapping air close to the skin.
+The long, straight guard hair keeps your pup warm by trapping air close to the skin.

 On the other hand, the undercoat is short and dense, preventing moisture from getting trapped against your dog’s skin.
 When you brush your dog, you’ll remove those undercoat hairs—you don’t want them matted together or turning into dreadlocks!